 There are mainly 2 types of grips of the racket:

-It is the one that offers the most opportunities and is best suited to the execution of paddle shots.
+This is the one that offers the most possibilities and is the most suitable for the execution of padel.

 To take the handle not at its end but slightly towards the middle is a pledge of control.